capr/miniterra/README.md

 * reintroducing lazy typechecking, which unlocks some meta-programming use cases.
 * using Lua's scoping rules, which allows variable shadowing.
 * reintroducing automatic function overloading.
-* operator precedence was changed to be the same as in Lua.
+* operator precedence is the same as in Lua.
 * operator `^` does `pow()` like in Lua.
 * operator `xor` was added.
 * different semantics for `__for`.